edelstone/actionverb.com/job-ads/infrastructure.md

 ## DevOps/SysAdmin Engineer (Linux, AWS, Chef, ELK, & more) For {{ site.team_size }}-Person All-Remote SaaS Company

+Have you built and managed large cloud server deployments that have seen real production usage?

+We're looking to hire more engineers to fill roles on our Infrastructure team, which keeps our network of 100 servers across 8 AWS regions running like a well-oiled machine.

 {% include_relative header-1.md %}
 {% include_relative header-2.md %}